GoogleCloudPlatform/jenkins-integration-samples/jenkins-x/README.md

 ### Clone This Repository

-The Terraform files and scripts can be utilized best by cloning this repository locally.
+The Terraform resources and setup scripts provided by this guide can be utilized best by cloning this repository locally.
+Additionally, after use it can serve as the basis for your project's GitOps repository for bootstrapping your jx installation.
-Additionally, after use it can serve as the basis for your project's GitOps repository for bootstrapping your jx installation. **Always take care not to publish keys or other sensitive information to public repositories**.
+**Always take care not to publish keys or other sensitive information to public repositories**.
 ```bash
 git clone https://github.com/GoogleCloudPlatform/jenkins-integration-samples.git
 cd jenkins-integration-samples/jenkins-x